 Gvozdansko - forgotten heroism

 At the time of conquest, the defenders of Gvozdansko were not in contact with free parts of Croatia, so neither help in troops nor in food could arrive.
 Supplies ran out, and Ottoman invader Ferhat Pasha was aware of it.
-He offered the defenders of Gvozdansko to freely leave the fort with all their movable property and go to free parts of Croatia.
+He offered the defenders of Gvozdansko to freely leave the fort with all their movable property and go to the free parts of Croatia.
 The third night after the bid, there was still no surrender.
-Those nights in January, in winter of 1578, trees were cracking from cold in forest around Gvozdansko, and horses began to die in the open.
+Those nights in January, in winter of 1578, trees were cracking from cold in the forest around Gvozdansko, and horses began to die in the open.

 Ferhat Pasha commanded guards to make few more campfires.
-At the same time, fires inside the fort of Gvozdansko, at night from 12 to 13 January, burned out.
+At the same time, fires inside the fort of Gvozdansko, at the night from 12 to 13 January, burned out.
 Everything was quiet and that disturbed the Ottoman guards.
 Because of fear that an attack could come from the fort, the Ottoman army was on standby.

 Croatian Martyrs' Day

 Croatian Martyrs' Day commemoration takes place in Church of Croatian Martyrs.
 That memorial church was built above Krbava field, place of one of the most tragic historical suffering of Croats.
 On that field, on September 9, 1493, thousands of defenders and flower of Croatian nobility died in the battle against Ottomans.
 That is the reason why Croatian Martyrs' Day is held on that date.